openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

    * `Activate Pod <../Configuration/OmnipodEros.html#activating-a-pod>`_ - primes and activates a new pod
    * `Pod history <../Configuration/OmnipodEros.html#pod-history>`_ - displays active pod activity history

-* RL STATS: Navigates to RileyLink Statistics displaying current settings and RileyLink Connection history
+* RL STATS: Navigates to RileyLink Statistics displaying current `settings and RileyLink connection history <../Configuration/OmnipodEros.html#view-rileylink-settings-and-history>`_

    * Settings - displays RileyLink and active pod settings information
    * History - displays RileyLink and Pod communication history

 * PULSE LOG: Sends the active pod pulse log to the clipboard
 * `SUSPEND <../Configuration/OmnipodEros.html#suspending-insulin-delivery>`_: Suspends the active pod
+* `ACK ALERTS <../Configuration/OmnipodEros.html#acknowledging-pod-alerts>`_: Conditionally displayed when pod time is past 72 hours and native pod warning beeps are actively running.
+Allows the user to send a command to the pod to disable the active beeping for pod expiration.
+Once successfully disabled this icon is no longer displayed.

 Suspending Insulin Delivery
 ---------------------------------------------------------